SkylineCommunications/dataminer-docs/connector-help/connector_help/Eutelsat_Quantum_Log_Collector.md

 #### Serial Main Connection

-This driver uses an SSH connection and requires the following input during element creation:
+This connector uses an SSH connection and requires the following input during element creation:

 SERIAL CONNECTION: